St3p/OurWedding/content/invitation/_index.md

 Hey amigos and fam,

-Check out the info corner for all the lowdown on Nuevo Vallarta.
+Check out all that Nuevo Vallarta has to offer, without feeling like a like a Tourist.
 Grab some tips for kicking it smooth in Mexico and uncover the coolest stuff to do in Nuevo Vallarta.
-We're all about making your time here as easy as Sunday morning, so you can soak up every bit of the good stuff.
+We're all about making your time here as easy as possible, so you can soak up every bit of the good stuff.

 Let's turn these moments into memories that even our future selves will be jealous of!